 f.
-If use of a multifamily structure that initially qualifies as senior citizen, low income or special purpose housing changes so that it no longer meets the criteria in subsection O.2.a., b., c., d. and e. of this section, residential customer equivalents shall then be calculated in the same manner as multifamily (( eustomers)) structures and the department will collect the incremental difference ((then)) due for all payments from the time of disqualification until paid off.
+If use of a multifamily structure that initially qualifies as senior citizen, low income or special purpose housing changes so that it no longer meets the criteria in subsection O.2.a., b., c., d. and e. of this section, residential customer equivalents shall then be calculated in the same manner as multifamily ((customers)) structures and the department will collect the incremental difference ((then)) due for all payments from the time of disgualification until paid off.

 g.
-The number of residential customer equivalents for ((eustomers other than residential customers)) nonresidential structures shall be ((projected using estimated hydraulic capacities or loading)) determined by the department based on values of plumbing fixtures and/or estimates of wastewater flow from sources other than plumbing fixtures and acceptable to the department.
-An appropriate schedule of hydraulic capacity or loading values equating to residential customers shall be determined by the director;

-3. Nonresidential structures with fixtures that are designed to have zero discharge to the metropolitan sewage facilities may be eligible to have a reduced capacity charge provided that the zero discharge structure's systems or fixtures do not present a human or environmental health risk.
-The following shall guide evaluation and award of a modified capacity charge for zero discharge structures:

-a.
-For zero discharge structures, the number of residential customer equivalents shall be projected in accordance with subsection O.2.g. of this section; however, fixtures and sources that are engineered to function without discharging into to the metropolitan sewage facilities shall be given the value of zero for purposes of calculating the residential customer equivalents.
-These calculations will be determined by review of applicantsubmitted engineering plans and specifications, site inspections and other materials deemed necessary by the department and such calculations shall be subject to approval by the department;
+The number of residential customer equivalents for ((eustomers other than 559 residential customers)) nonresidential structures shall be ((projected using estimated 560 hydraulic capacities or loading)) determined by the department based on values of 561 plumbing fixtures and/or estimates of wastewater flow from sources other than plumbing 562 fixtures and acceptable to the department.
+An appropriate schedule of hydraulic capacity 563 or loading values equating to residential customers shall be determined by the director: 564 565 3.
+Nonresidential structures with fixtures that are designed to have zero discharge to the metropolitan sewage facilities may be eligible to have a reduced capacity 566 charge.
+Structures eligible for the reduced rate are those with a wastewater system that is 567 designed not to discharge to, and functions independently of, the metropolitan sewage 568 facilities.
+These systems shall be called zero discharge for the purposes of this subsection 569 O. and may be considered for a reduced capacity charge provided that the systems or 570 571 fixtures do not present a human or environmental health risk.
+The following shall guide evaluation and award of a modified capacity charge for zero discharge structures: 572 a.
+For zero discharge structures, the number of residential customer 573 equivalents shall be projected in accordance with subsection O.2.g. of this section; 574 however, fixtures and sources that are engineered to function without discharging into to 575 the metropolitan sewage facilities shall be given the value of zero for purposes of 576 calculating the residential customer equivalents.
+These calculations will be determined 577 by review of applicant-submitted engineering plans and specifications, site inspections 578